MyGit

 The Core project is the center of the Clean Architecture design, and all other project dependencies should point toward it.
 As such, it has very few external dependencies.
 The Core project should include the Domain Model including things like:

-- Entities
+• Entities

-- Aggregates
+• Aggregates

-- Value Objects
+• Value Objects

-- Domain Events
+• Domain Events

-- Domain Event Handlers
+• Domain Event Handlers

-- Domain Services
+• Domain Services

-- Specifications
+• Specifications

-- Interfaces
+• Interfaces

-- DTOs (sometimes)
+• DTOs (sometimes)

 The Use Cases Project

-An optional project, I've included it because many folks were demanding it and it's easier to remove than to add later.
-This is also often referred to as the Application or Application Services layer.
-The Use Cases project is organized following CQRS into Commands and Queries.
-Commands mutate the domain model and thus should always use Repository abstractions for their data access.
-Queries are readonly, and thus do not need to use the repository pattern, but instead can use whatever query service or approach is most convenient.
-However, since the Use Cases project is set up to depend on Core and not directly on Infrastructure, there will still need to be abstractions defined for its data access.
+Since the Use Cases project is set up to depend on Core and does not depend on Infrastructure, there will still need to be abstractions defined for its data access.
 And it can use things like specifications, which can sometimes help encapsulate query logic as well as result type mapping.
 But it doesn't have to use repository/specification - it can just issue a SQL query or call a stored procedure if that's the most efficient way to get the data.

 The Infrastructure Project

 Most of your application's dependencies on external resources should be implemented in classes defined in the Infrastructure project.
 These classes should implement interfaces defined in Core.
 If you have a very large project with many dependencies, it may make sense to have multiple Infrastructure projects (e.g. Infrastructure.Data), but for most projects one Infrastructure project with folders works fine.
-The sample includes data access and domain event implementations, but you would also add things like email providers, file access, web api clients, etc. to this project so they're not adding coupling to your Core or UI projects.
+The template includes data access and domain event implementations, but you would also add things like email providers, file access, web api clients, etc. to this project so they're not adding coupling to your Core or UI projects.

 The Web Project

-The SharedKernel Project
+The SharedKernel Package

-Many solutions will also reference a separate Shared Kernel project/package.
 I recommend creating a separate SharedKernel project and solution if you will require sharing code between multiple bounded contexts (see DDD Fundamentals).
 I further recommend this be published as a NuGet package (most likely privately within your organization) and referenced as a NuGet dependency by those projects that require it.

 Previously a project for SharedKernel was included in this project.
 However, for the above reasons I've made it a separate package, Ardalis.SharedKernel, which you should replace with your own when you use this template.